Wire-Network/wire-docs/docs/guides/how-to-submit-a-transaction.md

 ### Create an account

 You can use any public key you want.
-Use `clio create key --file test.txt` to generate a new key pair or use the [development key pair](/docs/getting-started/manage-local-wallet-with-clio.md#import-the-development-key).
+Use `clio create key --file test.txt` to generate a new key pair or use the [development key](/docs/getting-started/manage-local-wallet-with-clio.md#development-key).

 ```sh
 export PUBLIC_KEY=<your-pub-key>